Evidence Tools

 Approach.
 Support outreach to communities with historically low health insurance coverage

 Overview.
-Language spoken at home, household income, and number of functional difficulties, are among the demographic and socioeconomic factors that affect access to health care and coverage for children and youth with special health care needs.
-(CYSHCN).
+Language spoken at home, household income, and number of functional difficulties, are among the demographic and socioeconomic factors that affect access to health care and coverage for children and youth with special health care needs (CYSHCN).
 Title V programs, Medicaid agencies, and family leader organizations have developed strategies to promote positive health outcomes that go beyond translating materials.
 In an effort to ensure health care access and coverage states have developed partnerships that pool resources and leverage organizational expertise, ensure staff is representative of the population served, and maximize outreach and enrollment efforts to reach the most CYSHCN populations who have additional health needs.[1]

 Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
-(Read more about understanding evidence ratings).

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):